Jonathan Schoop Player Props: Tigers vs. Orioles

-The Detroit Tigers and Jonathan Schoop, who went 0-for-1 last time in action, battle Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.
+The Detroit Tigers, including Jonathan Schoop (hitting .261 in his past 10 games, with a double and two walks), battle starter Kyle Gibson and the Baltimore Orioles at Comerica Park, Thursday at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Orioles.
+In his last game he had a one-hit showing (1-for-3) against the Brewers.

 Jonathan Schoop Game Info & Props vs. the Orioles